dpopkov/notes/angular4java/Angular 10 dbd7f/Module 2 - 74cab.md

 To help give this some context, we will be using this Design Pattern when we call a REST web service.
 Suppose we’re calling a service on a remote server to get some data but the back-end doesn’t respond.
 May be the server is down.
 In that instance, we won’t get an event occur to say “here’s the data you’re looking for”, we’ll get an error.

-So to simulate this as well as firing the event, let’s put in a call to trigger the error.
+So to simulate this as well as firing the event, let’s put in the DataService a call to trigger the error.
 We’ll say that books by author called “James” are not allowed:

 ```tsx
 addBook(book: Book) {